tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 | nameless_analytics_user    | Lxt3Tvvy28gGcbp                                 | 400 days     | 15 chars random string                                             |
 | nameless_analytics_session | Lxt3Tvvy28gGcbp_vpdXoWImLJZCoba-Np15ZLKO7SAk1WF | 30 minutes   | nameless_analytics_user + 15 chars random string + current page_id |

+Please note:
-Please note: the user cookie is used to store the client_id.
-The session cookie stores the session_id along with the page_id of the last event.
-The session_id corresponds to the session cookie value without the page_id.
+  - the user cookie is used to store the client_id.
+  - The session cookie stores the session_id along with the page_id of the last event.
+The session_id corresponds to the cookie value excluding the page_id.